CBR-to-SQL: Rethinking Retrieval-based Text-to-SQL using Case-based Reasoning in the Healthcare Domain: Additional Studies

 \subsection{Further Ablation Studies}

-We investigate the sensitivity of each system to the number of retrieved cases ($k$) in \figureref{fig:k-shot-results}.
-Overall, CBR-to-SQL consistently outperforms RAG-to-SQL across all values of $k$ in the CDB environment.
-Its performance also declines more gracefully than the baseline as $k$ decreases.
-The performance gap is most notable for $Acc_{EX}$ in the one-shot scenario ($k=1$), where models receive the minimum amount of context.
-This demonstrates CBR-to-SQL's robustness in low-context settings where standard retrieval-based approaches inherently struggle.

 We assessed the impact of the underlying language model by evaluating both methods using the less capable GPT-4.1-mini in \tableref{tab:mini-ex-lf-results}.
-Despite reduced LLM capability, CBR-to-SQL retains a consistent performance advantage (+4.7\% $Acc_{EX}$, +1.2\% $Acc_{LF}$) over the baseline and even outperforms RAG-to-SQL with GPT-4o.
-These results indicate that the observed performance gains primarily derive from the architectural design rather than the underlying model, enabling consistent effectiveness even with less capable LLMs.
+Despite reduced LLM capability, CBR-to-SQL retains a consistent performance advantage (+2.1\% $Acc_{EX}$, +1.5\% $Acc_{LF}$) over the baseline and even outperforms RAG-to-SQL with GPT-4o in MIMICSQL's CDB setting.
+These results indicate that the observed performance gains primarily derive from the architectural design rather than the underlying LLM.

 We further examined the fine-grained contributions of individual system components using clause-level accuracy.
-From \tableref{tab:abla-lf-breakdown-results}, removing Source Discovery produces the steepest decline, causing misalignment with elements connected to the entities, thus resulting in large drops in $Con_{val}$, $Con_{col+op}$, and $Table$.
-In contrast, other aspects remain stable, as Source Discovery does not directly affect aggregation structure.
+From \tableref{tab:abla-lf-breakdown-results}, removing Revision produces the steepest overall decline, with accuracy dropping sharply on aspects tied to entity disambiguation: $Table$ falls 3.8\%, $Con_{col+op}$ drops 6.0\%, and $Con_{val}$ declines by 8.4\%.
+This is expected, as Revision is responsible for resolving ambiguous entity mentions to their correct schema locations.
+In contrast, aggregation-related components ($Agg_{op}$, $Agg_{col}$) remain stable, since Revision does not affect the query's high-level structure.

-Replacing Template Construction with standard retrieval causes only minor overall losses.
-Interestingly, $Con_{col+op}$ and $Con_{val}$ rise slightly, since the RAG-based retriever can exploit more specific examples.
-However, this comes with the trade-off of increased noise, leading to notable declines in $Agg_{col}$ (–1.6\%) and $Agg_{op}$ (–1.0\%), reflecting the importance of case masking for retrieving structurally aligned examples.
+Replacing Proposal with standard RAG-based retrieval yields a more mixed picture.
+Interestingly, this ablated model achieves slightly higher $Agg_{col}$ and maintains comparable $Agg_{op}$, suggesting that the RAG retriever can better retrieve examples with similar aggregation structure.
+However, this comes at a trade-off of increased noise, causing notable drops on other aspects: $Table$ at –1.4\%, $Con_{col+op}$ at -1.8\%, and $Con_{val}$ at -1.1\%.
+This indicates that example masking plays an important role in structural alignment and is essential for retrieving structurally relevant examples during the Proposal stage.